How to Partition a Hard Drive in Windows 11

 Summary

 Partitioning is a great way to organize your computer’s storage.
 By using the built-in Disk Management tool, you can create separate areas for your files, which helps keep your data safe and your system running efficiently.
-Remember that you can always resize these partitions later if your storage needs change.
+Remember that you can always resize these partitions later if your storage needs change, provided you have enough unallocated space.

 Was this guide helpful?